anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 I have also used S3 bucket for data dumps using a [python script](src/data_prepration/data_BDD100K2S3.py).
 You could also leverage [my hacks](https://gist.github.com/anubhav0fnu/3d4f6a3c9ce1342fb1d3671613150b65) & different IDE integration options [here](https://stackoverflow.com/questions/52340973/is-it-possible-to-ssh-in-aws-instances-using-any-ides-such-pycharm/52378438#52378438) to quickly get started working on cloud sources on a local workstation.

 ##### Setting it up!
-After setting up & login into your AWS AMI for an EC2 instance.
+Once you have setup your AWS AMI for an EC2 instance, ssh into the machine, and follow the below instructions:

 **Installation**: